OpenFogStack/FReD/docs/doc.md

 #### WP4.1 - New Metrics and Measurement Approach for Fog Application Benchmarks

 First, we determine metrics for fog application benchmarks.
-Next to throughput, we must also consider data consistency and availability of the fog system.
+Next to throughput, we also consider data consistency and availability of the fog system.
 Second, we develop a measurement approach.
-This measurement approach should reflect real-world fog applications and, subsequently, consider different workloads:
+This measurement approach reflects real-world fog applications and, subsequently, consider different workloads:

 - stream-based continuous data inflow (e.g. from IoT devices)
 - push-based outflow (e.g. events sent to IoT actuators)